 Billing

-The migrate-controller component automatically sends metrics to Managed Service for Prometheus.
+The migrate-controller component sends metrics to Managed Service for Prometheus.
 These metrics are considered custom metrics.
 Using custom metrics incurs additional fees.

 Interface the backup center with Managed Service for Prometheus